karellopez/docker_workshop_template/workshop/metrics.md

 ### ECG: heart beat interference

 Heartbeat interference is a common source of noise in MEG recordings.
-This intereference shows up as a periodic artifact.
-That's why, analyzing the ECG channel helps in separating these artifacts from brain activity.
+This intereference shows up as a rhythmic and periodic fluctuation, and it is different among participants (Gapontseva, 2023).

 ![pic1](static/04_ECG/01.png)